Asking prices have been cut by the highest monthly figure in four years, according to Rightmove, the daddy of property websites.

 Buyers will not be kidded into buying at a price that is higher than the market allows.
 They are simply too resourceful to have the wool pulled over their eyes.

 One of the biggest culprits at this tactic in our experience is Countrywide, one of the largest chains of estate agents with 900 offices throughout the country branded as Bairstow Eves, John D Wood, Taylors and Mann & Co.
-Many of their staff may purposely over value your home and will then sign you up into a 16 week sole agency agreement that ties you into using them unhindered.
+Many of their staff may purposely overvalue your home just to sign you up.
 Exasperated, you’ll eventually reduce your price to a more palatable level and may then sell, with the agent that was less than honest with you still bagging his big commission regardless.

 Countrywide have issued a plea to Government today to ‘get its house in order’ over the property market.